jingibus/gascan/README.md

  (post->title-path (posts/find-post {:title "Focus Loops In Perspective"})))
 ```

 The `gascan.posts` module has more tools for updating posts.
-Usually you will want to update the filter keys to pick one or more sections the post will appear in, and then update `:status` to `:published` to serve the post publicly.
+Usually you will want to update the filter keys to pick one or more sections the post will appear in.

 ## Writing and exporting in Scrivener